Lots of college students take a year off either before or after going to university.

 argue have a rational discussion with my wife that we should be saving 50+% (a lot of men are nervous of even discussing an Escape Plan with their significant other).
 All of which puts me in a minority.

-But the mindset required for financial independence is even more important for average or below average earners.
-When you are on the margins, the aggregation of marginal gains is vital.
+But the habits and mindset of financial independence are even more important for average or below average earners.
+If you are on less than the UK average salary of ~£28,000, it’s vital to make every pound work hard for you.
+To put it another way, when you are on the margins, you need the aggregation of marginal gains.

-So the stuff on this blog about frugality and not getting ripped off by the financial services industry is great for the high-earning middle classes but, I would argue, essential for ordinary people.
+So the stuff on this blog about frugality and not getting ripped off by the financial services industry is great for the high-earning middle classes but essential for ordinary people.

-And everyone can and should create an escape fund which is enough to bridge them to a new career or starting a new business.
+And everyone can and should create an escape fund which is enough to bridge them to a new career or allow them to start a new business.
 At the very minimum, every able bodied person should be able to fund a gap year in their 30s or 40s or 50s where they take time out – like a sabbatical – to think about what they want to do in the next phase of their life.

 This brings me onto the second “problem” with financial independence.
 Which is that everyone needs something to do so afterwards.
 It turns out that this is not really a problem at all.
 Its actually the simple answer to the first problem.
 If you can find something you truly enjoy and that pays you an income, then maybe you never need get to full financial independence.